US bounces back from Olympic-opening loss, routs Iran 120-66

 “We came out with more freedom as individuals and took the shots that we normally take,” said Kevin Durant.
 “And they went in tonight and we guarded up, so it was a good step.”

-And they made the shots they normally take.
+In their second game, the Americans made the shots they normally take.
 The U.S. knocked down 19 3-pointers and 23 of its 37 shots (62%) inside the arc.

 It was a loud statement that might quiet some of the criticisms the team has heard right from the start of its summer, when it dropped its first two exhibition games.